Preview via Function, Requirement & State

 Without entering into the details of the groups in each grouping, it may be helpful to get an overview of how the groupings progressively evolve to ensure that you establish and protect yourself so as to ultimately get what you want.

 In each grouping, the function will initially be proposed, and then the requirement followed by the state.
+Two characteristic requirements, not meant to be exclusive, are proposed to provide a practical feel.

 G1: